Kevin6525/CanvasWebScraper/README.md

 To use: download Selenium webdriver and download Python file.
 (Use choco if downloading Selenium webdriver on Windows) Run from command line and follow prompts
+Note: This only works for Canvas links at the moment